Web3-Builders-Alliance/Hammurabi/readme.md

 - **Dynamic Deposit Function [_WIP - reference L0STE branch_]**: This functionality enables LPs to deposit in a pool that aligns closely with current trading conditions.
 It simplifies the rebalancing of your position and decelerates trading in out-of-balance pools (Such pools still process trades but with heftier fees, ensuring increased revenue for LPs without jeopardizing their positions excessively).

 - **Testing Alogrithm for Other DeFi Strategies**: We created a Tool that other DeFi Protocol can use to test their strategies.
 Our Algorithm analyze both Arbitrage Opportunity, by referencing a "Cex Price" calulated leveraging a Binomial Price Model that i speedy, dependable and not data-heavy, and User Habits, by mirroring user trades by sourcing them from Price Aggregator like Jup.Ag and mimicking what would happen in the real world by acting only on the best price through all the compared strategies.
-    **[_Our current WIP data analysis]**:
+Currently we're wokring on shipping the 3 first functionalities of our Analysis Alogrithm
     - **Markout Calculation** on every current amm or customized strategies
     - **Strategy Testing Against Current Market Standard** like fixed fee pool, ...
     - **Resistance Against LVR Test**: calculate how much money your strategy loose against arbitrageurs